 How do self-driving cars work?

-Autonomous cars rely on various sensors, computers, and cameras to guide them through the driving environment to a destination.
-For example, GPS sensors could direct a vehicle to the nearest gas station, while a camera and sensors would detect objects, predict their behavior, and respond to them—whether those objects are pedestrians crossing the road or the fuel station's pumps, just to give an idea.
+Autonomous cars rely on a number of sensors, computers, and cameras to guide them through the streets to arrive at the final destination.
+For example, GPS sensors could direct a car to the nearest gas station, while a camera and sensors would detect objects, predict their actions, and respond to them.
+These objects could be people crossing the road, a bird swooping by, or the fuel station's pumps, just to give an idea.

 When will self-driving cars be common?

 Self-driving cars won't be ready for market in the very near future, according to the NHTSA.
-Manufacturers are addressing tech- and cybersecurity-related issues, and rigorous testing must occur before autonomous vehicles are placed on the showroom lot.
-However, some future features of autonomous vehicles are available now, such as sensors that detect and act, like emergency braking, lane assist, and adaptive cruise control.
+Manufacturers are addressing tech- and cybersecurity-related issues, and a great deal of testing must occur before self-driving cars are placed on the showroom lot.
+But some future features of self-driving cars are ready and in action now.
+These include sensors that detect and act like emergency braking, lane assist, and cruise control that adapts as it drives.

 Why do we need self-driving cars?

-- Increased safety due to reduced human error, the primary cause of auto accidents
+- Increased safety due to reduced human error (which is the main cause of car accidents)

-- More efficiency and convenience due to reduced congestion.
+- More efficiency and convenience due to reduced traffic

-- Increased mobility for older people and people with disabilities that prevent them from operating a motor vehicle.
+- Increased mobility for older people and people with disabilities that prevent them from driving a motor vehicle